praekelt/django-layers/README.md

 as well.
 You can override `foo.html` for desktop browsers.

 ## Installation
-1. Install or add `django-layers` to your Python path.
+1. Install or add `django-layers-hr` to your Python path.
 2. Add `layers` to your `INSTALLED_APPS` setting.
 3. Ensure the app that you will be creating layers for appears first in `INSTALLED_APPS` else template override won't work.